Lorti/manu.ninja/src/pages/2020-02-29-storyblok-graphql-vue-js-apollo/index.md

 </template>
 ```

-After you have changed all components you can use the event listener `window.storyblok.on` to reload the app after content has been changed in the editor.
+After you changed all of the components you can use the event listener `window.storyblok.on` to reload the app after content has been changed in the editor.
 You can do this in the `created` hook of the `App.vue` component.

 ```vue
 <script>